Algebraically hyperbolic groups: AH versus weakly AH groups

-\begin{proposition} \leavevmode \begin{enumerate} \item There exists a two-generated infinite torsion group $T$ which admits a cyclic extension $K$, with $K$ torsion-free, if and only if there exists a torsion-free weakly AH group which is not AH. \item There exists a two-generated infinite torsion group $T$ which admits a cyclic extension $K$, with $K$ embedding into a weakly AH group of type $\mathtt F$, if and only if there exists a weakly AH group of type $\mathtt F$ which is not AH. \end{enumerate} \end{proposition}
+\begin{corollary} There exists an Adian extension that embeds into a weakly AH group of type $\mathtt F$ if and only if there exists a weakly AH group of type $\mathtt F$ which is not AH.
+In particular, if Adian extensions have infinite cohomological dimension then a group $G$ of type $\mathtt F$ is weakly AH if and only if it is AH. \end{corollary}